AlexandreG83/holbertonschool-printf/README.md

 -- Global description --

+This project involves recreating the printf function from the standard C language library.
+Understand how printf works internally: analyse a formatting string, handle different conversions (such as %d, %s, %c, etc.) and display the result on the screen.
-This project is a customised creation of the printf function from the standard C library.
-It handles the conversion of formatted outputs and printing to stdout.
+It manages the conversion of formatted outputs and printing to stdout.

 -- The prototype --